IDVT: Interest-aware Denoising and View-guided Tuning for Social Recommendation: Experiments and Discussion

 \subsection{Overall Performance}

-Table \ref{Table:overall} presents the comparative analysis of our model and the baselines, yielding the following observations: (1) Our model exhibits remarkable performance, with average enhancements of 18\%, 17\%, and 13\% on the three datasets, respectively, compared to the top-performing baseline.
-(2) The efficacy of GNN-based algorithms substantially surpasses that of conventional techniques like BPR.
-(3) Social recommendation models enriched with SSL (ESRF, SEPT and MHCN) exhibit superior performance compared to DiffNet, which lacks the capacity to learn from unlabelled data.
-(4) GNN-based collaborative filtering algorithm (LightGCN) outperforms the self-supervised enhanced social recommendation models (ESRF, SEPT and MHCN) on three metrics in the Flickr dataset and on two metrics in the other datasets.
-We attribute this variation in performance to the varying noise ratios in social networks.
-(5) Among all the baselines, DESIGN and DSL perform very well, due to their adept incorporation of knowledge distillation and cross-view information for effective social network denoising, respectively.
+Table \ref{Table:overall} presents the comparative analysis of our model and the baselines, yielding the following observations: \textbf{(1)} Our model exhibits remarkable performance, with average improvements of 18\%, 14\%, and 13\% on the top 5 task, and 11\%, 10\%, and 9\% on the top 10 task, respectively, compared to the top-performing baseline across the three datasets. \textbf{(2)} The efficacy of GNN-based algorithms substantially surpasses that of conventional techniques like BPR. \textbf{(3)} Social recommendation models enriched with SSL exhibit superior performance compared to DiffNet, which lacks the capacity to learn from unlabelled data. \textbf{(4)} In the Flickr dataset characterized by a high noise ratio, LightGCN outperforms the self-supervised enhanced social recommendation models (ESRF, SEPT, and MHCN).
+Conversely, on the Ciao and Yelp datasets featuring low noise ratios, MHCN showcases superior performance over LightGCN.
+This observation suggests that social recommendation models lacking a denoising process do not achieve superior performance compared to methods that do not incorporate social connections when operating within environments with significant noise present in social networks. \textbf{(5)} Collectively, DESIGN demonstrates strong performance on the Flickr dataset characterized by a significant noise ratio, attributed to its employment of knowledge distillation to eliminate social network noise.
+Conversely, SHaRe exhibits superior performance on the Ciao and Yelp datasets, where the proportion of noise is comparatively smaller.
+SHaRe rewires social graph by cutting unreliable edges and adding highly homophilic edges.